inbo/tutorials/content/tutorials/r_database_access/index.md

 ### Inborutils function

 To support the connection to INBO databases, a dedicated function is available in the [inborutils package](https://inbo.github.io/inborutils/index.html), called `connect_inbo_dbase`.
-The function provides support to connect to INBO databases and use the *Connections pane* in the Rstudio interface:
+The function provides support to connect to INBO databases and uses the *Connections pane* in the Rstudio interface:

 ![odbc-connecties](./database-R/connections_pane.png)